 In Wisconsin, there are three types of sub-county, full-service local government units: towns, which are unincorporated, and villages and cities, which are incorporated.
 Winnebago County contains the Cities of Appleton, Menasha, Neenah, Omro and Oshkosh; the Villages of Winneconne, Fox Crossing (formerly the Town of Menasha); and the Towns of Algoma, Black Wolf, Clayton, Neenah, Nekimi, Nepeuskun, Omro, Oshkosh, Poygan, Rushford, Utica, Vinland, Winchester, Winneconne and Wolf River.
 See Appendix A for a map of Winnebago County.
-The County and all municipalities except for the Towns of Nekimi and Nepeuskun have adopted the plan.
+The County and all municipalities except for xxxx have adopted the plan.
 Copies of the adoptions can be found in Appendix C.